How This Chartered Accountant Started a New Life in Tokyo, Japan as an Expat

 - Be Punctual

-- What to wear: While attending an interview a business suit should be fine for both men and women.
+- What to wear: While attending an interview, a business suit should be fine for both men and women.

-- A good thing about them is they confirm the next steps at the end of the interview itself.
+- A good thing about them is that they confirm the next steps at the end of the interview itself.

 - Knowing a few words of Japanese is really appreciated.
-It would be great to start with a quick introduction of oneself in the Japanese language as it gives an impression of your willingness to learn things.
+It would be great to start with a quick introduction of oneself in the Japanese language, as it gives an impression of your willingness to learn things.

 Visas for Expats in Japan